 The School will participate in the co-ordinated admission arrangements operated by the local authority and will adhere to the Local Authority Fair Access Protocol.
-Local authorities are required to agree Fair Access Protocols in order to make sure that unplaced children, who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
-This includes admitting children above the published admissions number to schools that are already full.
-Students allocated under fair access protocols will take precedence over those on a reserve list or awaiting appeal.
 Notwithstanding these arrangements, the Secretary of State may direct the School to admit a named student on application from the local authority.
 Before doing so the Secretary of State will consult the School.